palmerusaf/asu-grade-calc/README.md

 ## How to use it

-### Via Install (Preferred)

-- If you use Firefox good news, you can just add the extension directly via [this link](https://addons.mozilla.org/firefox/downloads/file/4311410/5224a0b9645549d688d8-1.0.0.xpi).
-- If you use Chrome you'll have to download the .js and .json files to a folder and install it as an unpacked extension.
-[Here's a tutorial on how to do that.](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked)

 ### Via Browser Console (Hacky Workaround)

 1. Navigate to the grades screen in canvas.
 The link should look something like `https://canvas.asu.edu/courses/<course-id>/grades`.